How do I advertise a volunteer opportunity on campus?

-- Sharing of knowledge and perspective: students, faculty and staff are connected to content areas of research and discovery and are often eager to share and learn from pratitioners.
+- Sharing of knowledge and perspective: students, faculty and staff are connected to content areas of research and discovery and are often eager to share and learn from practitioners.

-- Building Community: we truely are better together and new efforts to grow with community are being embraced across campus.
+- Building Community: we truly are better together and new efforts to grow with community are being embraced across campus.